At a glance

 A 1080p dash cam is often the best choice for many drivers, such as daily commuters, rideshare drivers, or those who frequently drive in areas with moderate traffic.

 It provides a good balance of image clarity and storage efficiency, making it suitable for most everyday driving scenarios.
 It gives clear images but doesn’t use too much storage.
+For a complete look at how resolution pairs with other critical hardware, see our master dash camera feature guide.

 In short, 1080p is a practical choice for most users, balancing quality and storage needs.